bernardjhuang/gamerunnersnews/_posts/2014-12-28-p1noys-graves-guide.md

 ![Early Game IEM Cologne Finals vs CLG](/images/content/graves-guide-clg-iem.png)

-Early game was certainly not optimal for Gambit Gaming. **Edward** walks up into the enemy Tri-bush to get some deep wards but is forced to run around and back down after being chased by Lucian and Janna.
-This means Graves is zoned out but Janna and Lucian when he arrives in lane.
-However, due to the damage potential of the duo, the engage as soon as Thresh returns into lane.
+Early game was certainly not optimal for **Gambit Gaming**. **Edward** walks up into the enemy Tri-bush to get some deep wards but is forced to run around and back down after being chased by Lucian and Janna.
+This means Graves is zoned out by Janna and Lucian when he arrives in lane.
+However, due to the damage potential of the duo, they engage as soon as Thresh returns into lane.
 They manage to drop **Aphromoo** down to about 220 health and take inflict 200 damage on **Doublelift**, while losing less than 100 between them.
 However due to being zoned out the enemy bot lane hits level 2 first, and immediately acts upon their advantage by going in, this causes them to be zoned out for most of the lane and **Doublelift has more than double Grave’s CS**.

 ![Graves optimal lane freeze](/images/content/graves-guide-lane-freeze.png)